A look at COVID-19 vaccinations in Canada on Jan. 30, 2021

-There were 2,366 new vaccines delivered to the provinces and territories for a total of 1,124,816 doses delivered so far.
-The provinces and territories have used 83.32 per cent of their available vaccine supply.
+There were zero new vaccines delivered to the provinces and territories for a total of 1,124,816 doses delivered so far.
+The provinces and territories have used 84.65 per cent of their available vaccine supply.

 Please note that Newfoundland, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.